 Free TAFE for Priority Courses is a Victorian Government program offering tuition-free study in non-apprenticeship courses and pre-apprenticeship courses as of 1 January 2019.

 If you’re eligible for Free TAFE, the Victorian government will pay the tuition fees for your whole course.
-You’ll still need to pay all other fees, such as materials.
+Depending on the course, you may still need to pay all other fees, such as materials.

 The Victorian government will only pay tuition fees for courses on the Free TAFE for Priority Courses list.
 We still have over 150 more courses on offer, some of which are government-subsidised or may offer a concession rate.